holoviz/holoviz/hep/hep0.md

 This table should be followed by a **Summary** section and then additional sections as needed by the proposal.
-Some sections that may be included if appropriate for the proposal include.
+Some sections that may be included if appropriate for the proposal include:

-    * Specification/Policy -- The technical details of the proposed change.
+    * Specification/Policy -- The technical details of the proposed enhancement.
-    * Motivation -- Why the proposed change is needed.
+    * Motivation -- Why the proposed change or formalization is needed.
     * Rationale -- Why particular decisions were made in the proposal.
     * Backwards Compatibility -- Will the proposed change break existing packages or workflows.